DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Introduction

 \subsubsection{\it Automated Software Repair}

 With the increasing complexity and size of software, automatic debugging and repair techniques have been developed to reduce the extensive manual effort required to fix faults and to improve quality~\cite{gazzola2018automatic}.
-For instance, human-designed templates are used to repair certain types of bugs in code \cite{weimer2009automatically, kim2013automatic, liu2018mining, liu2019tbar, koyuncu2020fixminer}, but their effectiveness is limited to the hard-coded patterns.
+For instance, human-designed templates are used to repair certain types of bugs in code \cite{weimer2009automatically, kim2013automatic, liu2018mining, liu2019tbar, koyuncu2020fixminer}, but their effectiveness is often limited to hard-coded patterns.
 To overcome these limitations, deep-learning-based approaches utilize neural machine translation \cite{bahdanau2014neural} to learn from existing patches, treating the repaired code as a translation of the buggy one \cite{lutellier2020coconut, zhu2021syntax, jiang2021cure, ye2022neural}.
-However, the performance of these approaches is limited by the quality and quantity of the training data as well as its representation format \cite{xia2022less}.
-As LLMs have shown emergent abilities in solving programming tasks \cite{feng2020codebert, chen2021evaluating, austin2021program, fried2022incoder}, they are applied for generating program patches \cite{kolak2022patch, prenner2022can, xia2022practical}, self-debugging \cite{shinn2023reflexion, chen2023teaching}, and cleaning code~\cite{jain2023llm}.
-Unlike simply maintaining functional equivalence, we aim to both rectify imperfections and boost the performance of the planning algorithms.
-The aspect of performance improvement aligns with \cite{madaan2023learning}, but our work distinguishes itself by focusing on motion planners with a larger codebase.
-Another branch of work focuses on repairing the outcome of given software \cite{YuanfeiLin2021, YuanfeiLin2022a, maierhofer2023map} or addressing specified diagnostic criteria~\cite{pacheck2023physically}.
+However, the performance of these approaches is limited by the quality and quantity of the training data as well as its representation format~\cite{xia2022less}.
+As LLMs have shown emergent abilities in solving programming tasks \cite{feng2020codebert, chen2021evaluating, austin2021program, fried2022incoder, liang2023code}, they are applied for generating program patches \cite{kolak2022patch, prenner2022can, xia2022practical}, self-debugging \cite{shinn2023reflexion, chen2023teaching}, and cleaning code~\cite{jain2023llm}.
+Unlike simply maintaining functional equivalence, we aim to both rectify imperfections and boost the performance of the planning algorithms. {Although the aspect of linking text with code aligns with \cite{liang2023code} and the focus on performance improvement with \cite{madaan2023learning}, our work uniquely addresses the challenges posed by the larger and more intricate codebases of motion planners.} Another branch of work focuses on repairing the outcome of given software \cite{YuanfeiLin2021, YuanfeiLin2022a, maierhofer2023map} or addressing specified diagnostic criteria~\cite{pacheck2023physically}.